Hashimoto’s Thyroiditis (Lymphocytic Thyroiditis)

 WHAT IS THE THYROID GLAND?

-The thyroid gland is a butterfly-shaped endocrine gland that is normally located in the lower front of the neck.
-The thyroid’s job is to make thyroid hormones, which are secreted into the blood and then carried to every tissue in the body.
-Thyroid hormones help the body use energy, stay warm and keep the brain, heart, muscles, and other organs working as they should.
+The thyroid gland is a butterfly-shaped gland located in the lower front of the neck.
+The job of the thyroid gland is to make thyroid hormones.
+Thyroid hormones are released into the blood and carried to every tissue in the body.
+Thyroid hormones help the body use energy, stay warm and keep the brain, heart, muscles, and other organs working.
+In children, thyroid hormone is necessary for normal growth.

 WHAT ARE THE SYMPTOMS OF HASHIMOTO'S THYROIDITIS?